SidonTheTroll/cave-of-ordeals/IP/5-mysql-revision-tour.md

 2. DROP TABLE, DROP clause of ALTER TABLE.
     - DROP TABLE deletes a table while DROP clause of ALTER TABLE deletes a specific column, constraint, or index from an existing table without deleting the entire table or its other data.

 ## 16. Mr. Mittal is using a table with following columns: `Name, Class, Stream:Id, Stream_name`.
 He needs to display names of students who have not assigned any stream or have been assigned stream_name that ends with "computers".
 He wrote the following command, which did not give the desired result. `SELECT Name, Class FROM Students WHERE Stream_name = NULL or Stream_name="%computers";`.
-Help Mr. MIttal to run the query by removing the error and write the correct query.
+Help Mr. Mittal to run the query by removing the error and write the correct query.
 ```
 SELECT Name, Class
 FROM Students